leandrocp/mdex/guides/compilation.md

 ### Compile manually

-But in case you need or want to compile it yourself, you can do the following:
+If you need to compile the native dependency yourself:

 1. [Install Rust](https://www.rust-lang.org/tools/install)